ken-matsui/ken-matsui.github.io/experience.md

 MediaTek<br>
 Sep.
 2024 — Present

-(under construction) for more details, please visit <https://www.linkedin.com/in/kenmatsui/>.
+For more details, see <https://www.linkedin.com/in/kenmatsui/>.